Our Goal, Vision & Commitment

 Transforming Lives Through Christ

 Join Scott on his journey across country.
-Here’s his fifth week recap…
+Here’s his eleventh week recap…

 Ready, Set, End Addiction